CamelDev/PrismSail/README.md

-PrismSail is Prism 6 na .Net 4.5 demo application;
+PrismSail is a Prism 6 .Net 4.5 targetted demo application

 Useful links: